featureflow/featureflow-ruby-sdk/README.md

 ## Roadmap
 - [x] Write documentation
 - [x] Release to RubyGems
+- [x] Write Ruby on Rails integration
-- [ ] Write Ruby on Rails integration
+- [ ] Add Ruby on Rails helper to user featureflow in views

 ## License